-Introduction of the grey area into CNNs is posed to provide a much more realistic picture of the real world.
+Introduction of the gray area into CNNs is posed to provide a much more realistic picture of the real world.
 Currently, CNNs largely function exactly like a machine, seeing a true and false value for every question.
-However, as humans, we understand that the real world plays out in a thousand shades of grey.
-Allowing the machine to understand and process fuzzier logic will help it understand the grey area us humans live in and strive to work against.
+However, as humans, we understand that the real world plays out in a thousand shades of gray.
+Allowing the machine to understand and process fuzzier logic will help it understand the gray area we humans live in and strive to work against.
 This will help CNNs get a more holistic view of what human sees.

 Other Interesting Fields

-Choose Flatworld Solutions: Pioneers in Data Science Solutions
+Choose Flatworld Solutions - A Pioneer in Data Science Solutions

 We have aimed to explain the basics of convolutional neural networks.
 As you can see, CNNs are primarily used for image classification and recognition.
 The specialty of a CNN is its convolutional ability.
 The potential for further uses of CNNs is limitless and needs to be explored and pushed to further boundaries to discover all that can be achieved by this complex machinery.

-We, at Flatworld Solutions, have a unique and strong understanding of the field of convolutional neural networks and data science.
-Our team of experienced data scientists is working with companies across the globe to help them understand this space better, as well as carve out solutions that work.
+We have a unique and strong understanding of convolutional neural networks and data science.
+Our team of experienced data scientists works with companies across the globe to help them understand this space better and carve out solutions that work.

 Avail your free quote now to understand how we can assist you.
 We look forward to discussing your CNN requirements.